Anjali5636/sigma.demo/README.md

 # sigma.demo
-this is a sigma demo class
+this is a sigma demo class.